wuxiyang1996/AutoHallusion/README.md

 ## Leaderboard
 ### Evaluation
-We evaluate each model's performance over benchmark created by AutoHallusion.
+We evaluate each model's performance over the benchmark created by AutoHallusion.
 The evaluation procedure for each model to get the results presented in the leaderboard includes:

 **Step 1**: Install the **[Questions and Annotations](https://drive.google.com/file/d/17yrpbLrtd4MmqNFE1ET5qxksea7i5u-x/view?usp=drive_link)**